-With the conclusion of the Act on the Development of Related Legislation Following the Conclusion of the Trans-Pacific Partnership Agreement and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (Act No. 108 of 2016), the procedures stipulated in the provisions of Article 48-2 to Article 48-9 (hereinafter referred to as the "Commitment Procedures") of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Act No. 54 of 1947, hereinafter referred to as the "Antimonopoly Act") on the voluntary resolution through a consent between the Japan Fair Trade Commission (hereinafter referred to as the "JFTC") and the enterprise (including trade associations, etc. and the agents of enterprises, trade associations, etc.; hereinafter the same applies.) have been adopted for cases of suspected violation of the Antimonopoly Act.
+Consequent to the establishment of the Act on the Development of Related Legislation Following the Conclusion of the Trans-Pacific Partnership Agreement and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (Act No. 108 of 2016), the procedures stipulated in the provisions of Article 48-2 to Article 48-9 (hereinafter referred to as the "Commitment Procedures") of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Act No. 54 of 1947, hereinafter referred to as the "Antimonopoly Act") on the voluntary resolution through a consent between the Japan Fair Trade Commission (hereinafter referred to as the "JFTC") and the enterprise (including trade associations, etc. and the agents of enterprises, trade associations, etc.; hereinafter the same applies.) have been adopted for cases of suspected violation of the Antimonopoly Act.
 In addition, to prepare the rules needed for Commitment Procedures, the JFTC has established the Rules on Commitment Procedures by the Fair Trade Commission (Japan Fair Trade Commission Rules No. 1 of 2017; hereinafter referred to as the "Rules on Commitment Procedures").

-Commitment Procedures will, compared to cease-and-desist orders or orders for payment of surcharges (hereinafter collectively referred to as the "Legal Measure"), enable swifter rectification of competition concerns, broaden the range of cooperative problem-solving by the JFTC together with enterprises and contribute to efficient and effective enforcement of the Antimonopoly Act.
-At the same time, since Commitment Procedures represent the introduction of new procedures under the Antimonopoly Act, it is essential to clarify as much as possible the viewpoint regarding Commitment Procedures, including the subjects of Commitment Procedures and their relationships to the procedures conducted prior to migration to Commitment Procedures.
+Compared to the procedures regarding cease-and-desist orders or surcharge payment orders (hereinafter collectively referred to as the "Legal Measure"), Commitment Procedures will, enable swifter elimination of competition concerns, broaden the range of cooperative problem-solving by the JFTC together with enterprises, and contribute to efficient and effective enforcement of the Antimonopoly Act.
+At the same time, since Commitment Procedures are newly introduced procedures under the Antimonopoly Act, it is essential to clarify as much as possible related policies, including the subjects of Commitment Procedures and the relationships between them and the procedures conducted prior to migration to Commitment Procedures.

-Accordingly, in order to ensure the transparency of the application, as well as predictability for businesses, of the law related to Commitment Procedures, the JFTC hereby stipulates the Policies Concerning Commitment Procedures.
+Accordingly, ensuring the transparency and the predictability regarding the enforcement of the law related to Commitment Procedures, the JFTC hereby stipulates the "Policies Concerning Commitment Procedures".